Audio Production Rooms | Podcasting Guide

 - Have your scripts or outlines ready, as well as water.

-- Test levels before you record and microphone placement.
+- Test levels and microphone placement before you record.
 The meter should hover at around -12 to -6 decibels on your recorder or device when you speak normally.

 - Use headphones to monitor what you are recording while you test out the sound.
 Wear them while recording to catch anything that might be picked up during your recording - i.e. perhaps you start to hear a vacuum cleaner down the hall.